-Can an Easement be Legally Terminated?
+How Can an Easement be Terminated?

 For example, if Simon owns an easement over Garfunkel’s land, and Garfunkel requests that Simon release the easement, Simon may then execute the termination agreement and convey the easement back to Garfunkel.
-Once this agreement is signed by Simon, then the easement in Arizona land will terminate.
+Once this agreement is signed by Simon, the easement in land will terminate.

 What is a decisive act to abandon?
-A decisive act to abandon an Arizona easement could include creating a new alternate road to enter the property or putting fending/wall or some other time of barrier across the easement.
+A decisive act to abandon an easement could include creating a new alternate road to enter the property or putting fending/wall or some other time of barrier across the easement.

 This makes sense, because an easement is the right to cross over the property belonging to another person.
-However, if you own the land the easement will merge into the land because it is impossible to have an easement over your own property.
+However, if you own the land, the easement will merge into the land because it is impossible to have an easement over your own property.